annekerachni/braingrowthFEniCS/README.md

 - The biomechanical model `FEM_biomechanical_model` is developed as a modular framework with adjustable components (input mesh and biophysical features; growth tensor; constitutive model of the material; variational formulation of the non-linear mechanical problem; contact mechanics).
 The hypothesis used in the provided version are presented below.

-- The whole simulation pipeline relies on open source tools such as 3D Slicer, Meshlab, Netgen and FEniCS and uses `nifti2mesh`, `metrics`, `utils`
+- The whole simulation pipeline relies on open source tools such as 3D Slicer, Meshlab, Netgen and FEniCS and uses `niftitomesh`, `metrics`, `utils`

 ## Biomechanical model
 #### Brain growth mechanics: